alkhatibdev/laravel-sudani/README.md

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

 # Introduction
-Laravel Sudani is Sudani SPay API integration with Laravel, made to simplify the the process and API calls and let developers focus on other integration parts and logic.
+Laravel Sudani is Sudani SPay API integration with Laravel, made to simplify the process and API calls and let developers focus on other integration parts and logic.
 See also [Laravel Zain](https://github.com/alkhatibdev/laravel-zain).

 # Installation